 You can find Word documents created by you by searching for type:doc author:<your name>or all e-mails sent to [email protected] by searching type:eml to:[email protected].

-Here's a selection of properties that you might find useful:
+Here's a selection of properties or metadata that you might find useful:

 This is not so easy at first sight, but it enables finding exactly the right file.
 You'll learn it very quickly really.

 If you repeatedly use one or more searches often, it is best to save the search with its filters for easy loading.
-First create a search filter in Search box and after the results meets your need, click Save search button in toolbar (Windows Vista and 7) or on Search tab of Ribbon.
+First, create a search filter in the Search box and after the results meet your need, click Save search button in the toolbar (Windows Vista and 7) or on the Search tab of Ribbon.

 You can also right-click an empty area of search results and select Save search from the menu.